Frequently Asked Questions

 I found a stray animal I need to take somewhere.
 What do I do?

-If you have found a stray animal, s/he should be taken to the shelter closest to the location where the animal was found.
+If you have found a stray animal, you may take the animal to a vet’s office, animal shelter, or bring him/her to us to scan for a microchip.
+If no chip is found, s/he should be taken to the shelter closest to the location where the animal was found.
 This will increase the likelihood that the animal will be reunited with its guardian and safely returned home.
 If you can’t find a shelter listed, you should call information and see if there is a humane society or SPCA in your area.
 If that doesn’t work, the best bet is to call the local police or sheriff department and ask where they take stray animals.
 Often it will be your local shelter and they should be able to provide contact information.

 For more information, please see our Lost/Found Pets tab.